Comparative Review of Modern Competing Risk Methods in High-dimensional Settings: Introduction

 Comparative studies that incorporate high-dimensional competing risk data are more limited. \cite{tapak_et_al_2015} compared three variable selection techniques---LASSO, elastic net, and likelihood-based boosting---using a simulation study with 5,000 covariates and 400 observations and a bladder cancer dataset containing 1,386 clinical and microarray features for 301 patients. \cite{hou_et_al_2018} compared LASSO (under PCSH and PSDH), adaptive LASSO (under PCSH and PSDH), and likelihood-based boosting (under PSDH) using simulated datasets with sample size 500 and number of covariates 20, 500, and 1000, independent, exchangeable, and AR(1) correlation structures for continuous covariates, and balanced and sparse binary covariates and a prostate cancer data from the SEER-Medicare linked dataset containing 57,011 patients and 8,984 clinical, demographical, and insurance claim covariates.

-In this study, we conduct an extensive simulation-based comparison of competing risk methods in a more diverse set of high-dimensional scenarios than considered in previous works.
+In this study, we conduct an extensive simulation-based comparison of competing risk methods in a broader set of high-dimensional scenarios than considered in previous works, using data generated from the PSDH model.
 We comparatively evaluate penalized regression (PR) approaches using LASSO, SCAD, and MCP penalties \citep{fu_et_al_2017}, likelihood-based boosting (CoxBoost, CB) \citep{binder_et_al_2009}, random forest (RF) \citep{ishwaran_et_al_2014}, and deep learning (DeepHit, DH) \cite{lee_et_al_2018}.
 While \cite{ishwaran_et_al_2014} compared RF and CB, their study was conducted in a less diverse setting than ours.
 Additionally, previous works have not compared PR methods of \citep{fu_et_al_2017} with CB and RF in a simulation framework.
 Likewise, the DH method has not been compared with PR, RF, or CB models in competing risk analysis.

 To address this gap in comparative studies, we systematically evaluate and compare PR, CB, RF, and DH methods using simulated datasets across a broad spectrum of data-generating conditions, including sample sizes, number of covariates, correlation structures among continuous covariates, sparsity levels in discrete covariates, and different covariate effect models.
-Based on our results, we provide practical guidelines for selecting competing risk models to ensure robust and interpretable analysis in high-dimensional settings.
-Additionally, we assess the comparative utility and flexibility of these methods through the analysis of a high-dimensional melanoma gene expression dataset, which includes survival outcomes for 214 patients and over 47,000 gene expressions.
+Since the simulations are based on the Fine--Gray (PSDH) model, methods aligned with this framework (such as PR and CB) may be relatively advantaged; accordingly, the study should be interpreted as a structured comparison within a widely used modeling paradigm rather than a fully model-agnostic benchmark.
+All methods are implemented using standard procedures and tuning strategies as provided in their respective packages and original references.
+Based on our results, we provide practical guidelines for selecting competing risk models, while noting in the Discussion directions for extending the comparison to alternative generative settings to assess robustness.
+Additionally, we illustrate the comparative utility and flexibility of these methods through the analysis of a high-dimensional melanoma gene expression dataset, which includes survival outcomes for 214 patients and over 47,000 gene expressions.

 The remainder of this paper is organized as follows: Section~\ref{sec:background} provides a formal background on competing risk analysis, Section~\ref{sec:methods} describes the competing risk methods considered in this study, Section~\ref{sec:simulation} presents the simulation study, detailing data generation, evaluation metrics, and results, and Section~\ref{sec:realdata} reports the melanoma gene expression data analysis.
 Finally, Section~\ref{sec:conclusion} provides an overall discussion and concluding remarks.